snackk/esp8266-home-automation/README.md

 ## <a name="problems"></a> Problems

-Most of the problems I faced while flashing the esp8266 nodemcu was due to wrong configuration on the Arduino IDE, that or I haven't set the esp8266 to flash mode.
+Most of the problems I faced while flashing the esp8266 nodemcu was due to wrong configuration for my specific esp8266 board on the Arduino IDE, that or I haven't set the esp8266 to flash mode.

   Written by [@snackk](https://github.com/snackk)